THEKEY (TKY) Price Reaches $0.0002

-THEKEY (TKY) traded up 3.7% against the dollar during the one day period ending at 23:00 PM E.T. on April 1st.
-One THEKEY coin can currently be bought for $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last week, THEKEY has traded down 6.8% against the dollar.
-THEKEY has a total market cap of $1.35 million and $59,900.00 worth of THEKEY was traded on exchanges in the last 24 hours.
+THEKEY (TKY) traded up 8.6% against the U.S. dollar during the 24 hour period ending at 17:00 PM E.T. on April 4th.
+THEKEY has a total market cap of $1.47 million and $129,004.00 worth of THEKEY was traded on exchanges in the last day.
+One THEKEY coin can now be bought for about $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last seven days, THEKEY has traded 4.9% lower against the U.S. dollar.

 - IPChain (IPC) traded flat against the dollar and now trades at $0.0300 or 0.00000316 BTC.